Thandiwe Newton

-Newton is known for starring roles such as the title character in Beloved (1998), Nyah Nordoff-Hall in Mission: Impossible 2 (2000), Tiffany in Shade (2003), Dame Vaako in The Chronicles of Riddick (2004), Christine in Crash (2004), Linda in The Pursuit of Happyness (2006), Libby in Run Fatboy Run (2007), Stella in RockNRolla (2008), Condoleezza Rice in W. (2008), Laura Wilson in 2012 (2009), Tangie Adrose in For Colored Girls (2010), Maeve Millay in Westworld (2016–2022), Roz Huntley in Line of Duty (2017), and Val in Solo: A Star Wars Story (2018).

-Newton has received various awards, including an Emmy Award for Outstanding Supporting Actress in a Drama Series, a BAFTA Award for Best Actress in a Supporting Role, and two Critics' Choice Awards, in addition to nominations for two Golden Globe Awards, a Saturn Award, a Screen Actors Guild Award, and a British Academy Television Award for Best Actress.
+Melanie Thandiwe Newton OBE (/ˈtændiːweɪ/ TAN-dee-way; born 6 November 1972), formerly credited as Thandie Newton (/ˈtændi/ TAN-dee), is an English actress.
+She has received various awards, including a Primetime Emmy and a BAFTA, as well as nominations for two Golden Globes.
 She was appointed Officer of the Order of the British Empire (OBE) in the 2019 New Year Honours for services to film and charity.

+Newton made her film debut in Flirting (1991) and had a supporting role in Interview with the Vampire (1994), before achieving wider recognition with her portrayal of the title character in Beloved (1998).
+Subsequent credits include Mission: Impossible 2 (2000), The Chronicles of Riddick (2004), The Pursuit of Happyness (2006), Norbit, Run Fatboy Run (both 2007), RocknRolla, W. (both 2008), 2012 (2009), For Colored Girls (2010), and Solo: A Star Wars Story (2018).
+For her performance in Crash (2004), she won the BAFTA Award for Best Supporting Actress.

+On television, Newton played Maeve Millay in Westworld (2016–2022), winning the Primetime Emmy Award for Outstanding Supporting Actress in 2018.
+Her other credits include ER (2003–2009), Rogue (2013–2015), The Slap (2015), and Line of Duty (2017).
+She also voiced Mona in the animated sitcom Big Mouth (2019–2025) and its spinoff, Human Resources (2021–2023).

-Early life
+Early life and education

-Melanie Thandiwe Newton was born in the Westminster area of London on 6 November 1972, the daughter of Zimbabwean mother Nyasha Jombe and English father Nick Newton.
-Her mother was a member of a Shona chieftaincy family, while her father worked as a laboratory technician and artist.
-Her parents lived in Zambia, and she was born while they were back in England to visit relatives; they then returned to Zambia, where her younger brother was born.
+Melanie Thandiwe Newton was born in the Westminster area of London on 6 November 1972, the daughter of a Zimbabwean mother and an English father.
+Her mother was a member of a Shona chieftaincy family, and her father worked as a laboratory technician and artist.
+Her parents lived in Zambia, and she was born whilst they were in England to visit relatives; they then returned to Zambia, where her younger brother was later born.
 This has led her birthplace to be incorrectly reported as Zambia in some sources, but she has confirmed in interviews that she was born in Westminster.
 "Thandiwe" is a name of Nguni origin and means "beloved".

 When Newton was three years old, she returned with her family to England, where they settled in Penzance so her father could help run his family's antique business.
 She attended St Mary's Roman Catholic Primary School.
 She later said of her upbringing, "From about the age of five, I was aware that I didn't fit.
 I was the black atheist kid in the all-white Catholic school run by nuns.
 I was an anomaly."
-She began dropping the letter "w" from her first name, making it "Thandie" (pronounced /ˈtændi/ TAN-dee).
+She began dropping the letter "w" from her middle name, making it "Thandie" (pronounced /ˈtændi/ TAN-dee).
 She studied dance at the Tring Park School for the Performing Arts, then studied at Downing College, Cambridge, where she obtained a degree in social anthropology in 1995.